nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Modduke is a **desktop app targeted towards NUS students.
+Modduke is a **desktop app targeted towards NUS students handling multiple projects.
 It allows them to easily manage their contacts, modules and meetings during the semester.** The user interacts with it using a CLI, and it has a GUI created with JavaFX.
-It is written in Java, and has about 10 kLoC.
+It is written in Java, and has about 13 kLoC.

 * Table of Contents
 {:toc}